 Additionally, look for a company that’s transparent about how it makes its products and where it sources its hemp.
 The more information it can provide to you, the better.

-If you’re still uncertain about whether you can trust a brand, browse any negative reviews you can find about them.
+If you’re still uncertain about whether you can trust a brand, browse any reviews you can find about them, and do a Google search to see whether they’ve been involved in any lawsuits.
 Another warning sign is if the company is making false health claims and has been given an

 CBD exists in various forms.
-You’ve probably seen it in oils and tinctures, creams, pills, and gummies.
+You’ve probably seen it in oils, tinctures, creams, pills, and gummies.

 While pills and gummies are pretty self-explanatory, tinctures can be a little more mystifying.
-But don’t worry — they’re easy to use too.
-You can either add them to food or drinks, or you can place them under your tongue and hold them there for up to 1 minute before swallowing.
+But don’t worry — they’re easy to use.
+You can add them to food or drinks, or you can place them under your tongue and hold them there for up to 1 minute before swallowing.

 Figuring out the correct dosage for you will depend on: